Redd Foxx: Portrayals in popular media

 In 1990, in the pilot episode of In Living Color, in reference to Foxx's financial troubles, Foxx was portrayed by Damon Wayans, who is making a public service announcement to encourage people to pay their taxes.

 In the 1992 Seinfeld episode "The Opera", Jerry chastises George for swearing during a wedding speech, saying "You were like a Redd Foxx record."

+In the 1998 The Simpsons episode "The Last Temptation of Krust," Krusty the Clown laments, "Then you got these lady comics talking about stuff that would embarrass Redd Foxx--God rest his smutty soul."

 In the 1998 film Why Do Fools Fall in Love, Foxx is portrayed by Aries Spears.
 He is shown performing a stand-up comedy routine.

 Foxx appears as a minor character in the 2009 James Ellroy novel Blood's a Rover.
 He gives a bawdy eulogy at the wake of Scotty Bennett, a murdered rogue LAPD detective, including the line: "Scotty Bennett was fucking a porcupine.
 I gots to tell you motherfuckers that it was a female porcupine, so I don't see nothing perverted in it."